martin-ockajak/git-kit/README.md

 * [Examples](#examples)
 * [Installation](#installation)

-# Aliases
+# Git aliases

 * **sync** - Pull changes from all remote branches and push changes to the current branch.
 * **amend** - Add staged changes to the last commit.
-* **pullmerge** - Merge the specified branch into the current branch using the last revision of both branches.
+* **pullmerge** - Merge a branch into the current branch using the last revision of both branches.
+* **blankmerge** - Merge a branch into the current branch without applying any changes.
 * **graphlog** - Display commit log for all branches as a graph.
 * **branchlog** - Display commit log for specified branch only.
+* **createbranch** - Create a local branch and push its tracked remote branch.
-* **deletebranch** - Delete both local and remote instances of the specified branch.
+* **deletebranch** - Delete both a local branch and its tracked remote branch.
 * **more** - List Git command aliases invoking GitMore operations.

 # Examples